 How To Look After A Diamond Ring

-To take best care of your diamond ring, you should remove it when doing physical work, or before entering a chlorinated pool or hot tub, also keep your diamond away from household chemicals.
+To take the best care of your diamond ring, you should remove it when doing physical work, or before entering a chlorinated pool or hot tub, also keep your diamond away from household chemicals.
 These cleaners can damage the settings and mountings or the diamond itself.

-Our natural skin oils, can cause film and grime.
+Our natural skin oils can cause film and grime.
 Avoid touching your clean diamonds with your fingers.
 Handle clean jewelry by its edges.
 Clean your diamonds regularly using a commercial jewelry cleaner, or a mild detergent.
 Dip the jewelry into the solution and use a soft brush, an eyebrow brush is perfect, to dislodge dust or dirt from under the setting.

 If your diamond is really dirty, you may need something a bit stronger than soap and water. try a mixture of ammonia and water.
 Let the diamond ring soak for 30 minutes.
-Then gently brush them with a soft brush then rinse and pat the ring dry with a lint free jewelers cloth.
+Then gently brush them with a soft brush then rinse and pat the ring dry with a lint-free jewelers cloth.
 You don’t really need any special chemicals.